25 Years of Website Design and Marketing

 The "Seamless” Transition

-When Kevin and I branched out to establish Image Management as its own entity in 2001, we weren't starting from scratch.
+When Kevin and I branched out to establish Image Management as a full-service website development and digital marketing agency in 2001, we weren't starting from scratch.
 I had already spent ten years at Case, and I’ll never forget when one of our clients there told us that our transition to the new business was 'absolutely seamless.'
 That was the highest compliment we could receive.
 It meant that despite the massive change of launching a company, the client never felt a bump in the road.
 That 'seamless' experience was a direct result of the discipline I learned from my father and the commitment to integrity I learned from my mother.
 We didn't just want to be a new business; we wanted to be the most reliable partner our clients had ever had.

 case